ji-zai/personal-site/content/essays/seek-truth.md

 This feature is why often find ourselves stuck in sub-trees completely forgeting how we got there in the first place, and why we become addicted to the act of seeking itself.
 Perhaps this is why we are always in pursuit of things.
 Uncovering new truths is growth, and we are addicted to growing.

 If we didn't experience satiation every time we uncovered a valuable truth, and only when we acted on beliefs to get what we wanted, we would not be able to work on ambitious, long-term projects.
 Long-term projects require us to spend a lot of time seeking truth before we can execute and get what we want.
+Hope is a powerful drug.

 For example, an author that wants to write a well meaningful, well received book may spend months writing it before publishing it to the world.
 If they didn't feel some satiation every time they had a great idea they thought would work, or when they received valuable feedback from a friend that improves their beliefs about what will work, they wouldn't last the process.
 We can say the same about the scientific journey, building products, etc.

-I like to think of this mechanism of satiation as a sort of "energy bar" that we find in video games.
+I like to think of this mechanism of satiation as a sort of "patience bar" (similar to an energy bar in video games).
 We have a patience bar for each want we have, and every moment we don't have a truth that we believe will fulfill our want, the energy bar is slightly depleted.

 Every time we uncover a truth that we believe will fulfill our want, our patience bar is bumped up a bit (proportional to how valuable the truth is).

-When the energy bar is completely depleted, that child want disappears, and we move back up to the parent want ready to explore another child, and so on until this want's energy bar is also depleted.
+When the patience bar is completely depleted, that child want disappears, and we move back up to the parent want ready to explore another child, and so on until this want's energy bar is also depleted.

 (todo: animation that represents satiation as a "health bar" like in video games, but every moment it depletes.
 When you uncover a truth, you get a slight bump up.
 The animation should show a person going a couple of levels deep and coming back up when the satiation runs out).